← All guides

 Share this linePinterestTwitter

 Cost reality check.
-Filing fees run $100 to $450 depending on your state.
+Filing fees run about $100 to $450 depending on your state.
 If you both agree on everything, you may not need a lawyer at all.
-A lot of people use an online service ($150 to $500) or a mediator ($500 to $1,500 split between you).
-If anything is contested, get a lawyer.
+A lot of people use an online filing service ($150 to $500) or a mediator ($500 to $1,500 split between you).
+If anything is contested, that's when you want a lawyer.
 Most offer a free 20-minute call.

 Filing first does not make you the villain.
 It just means you were the one who finally opened the tab.